phstoot/project_3_cosmo/README.md

 The code is structured as a small Python package with separate modules, along with scripts to reproduce the results used in the report.

 The code includes animations, highlighting the formation of filaments in the simulated universe.
+Some exemplary gifs are store under animation/.